danielmaangi/kcm_data_system_guide/docs/source/setup.rst

 **Maintenance:** Perform system maintenance tasks, like backups and updates.
 **Apps:** Access additional ODS applications or modules.
 **Settings:** Configure system settings and preferences.

+.. note:: Your access to these applicatations will be limited depending on your roles in the system.